-Article 11.- Investments in Securities to be held until Maturity.
-This category includes securities which represent debt acquired by the Bank with the intention of holding it until it matures.
-Investments in securities which the Bank plans to hold for an indefinite length of time may not be included in this category.
+Article 114: Investments in Securities to be held until Maturity.
+This category covers securities representing debt acquired by the Bank with the effective capacity and intent, either expressed or manifested, of holding them until their maturity.
+The investments in securities that the Bank plans to hold for an undetermined period, as well as the debt securities of the Bank itself or of companies integrated to the same Economic Group to which the Bank belongs, cannot be included in this category.

-Banks may register their investments in securities in this category if they meet the following requirements:
+The Banks may register their investments in securities in this category when they meet the following requirements:

-a.
-They have a residual term of more than one year at the date on which they are acquired; b.
-They are rated at the level immediately before investment grade by at least one well-known rating agency, whether local or foreign.

-If a security has been rated with investment grade by a local rating agency, the Superintendency may evaluate the criteria used by the said agency to define investment grade so that it can ensure that the said criteria accord with international standards on the subject, and c.
-Any others which this Superintendency may lay down from time to time for the purposes of this Agreement.

-The above requirements shall not apply to:

 - a.
+Having a residual term greater than one (1) year at the time of acquisition: - b.
+Being rated at the level immediately before investment grade, by at least one recognized rating agency, be it local or foreign.
+When a security is rated with an investment grade by a local rating agency, the Superintendency shall evaluate the criteria used by the agency to define the investment grade so that it can ensure that the said criteria agree with international standards on the matter, and - c.
+Others established in due time by this Superintendency, for the purposes of the present Rule.

+The previous requirements shall not apply to:

+- 1. Securities issued or guaranteed by the Panamanian State, nor to - Issues by corporations constituted in Panama of securities registered in the National Securities Commission to be offered to the public, or in other mandatory registries established by Decree Law No. 1 of July 8, 1999, provided they are traded in a stock exchange or any other organized market acceptable to the Superintendency.

-Securities issued or guaranteed by the Panamanian State. - b.
-Panamanian private sector issues, provided that they are traded on an organised securities market which is acceptable to the Superintendency. - Article 12.- Permanent Investments.
-The category of Permanent Investments includes securities representing capital acquired by the Bank for the purpose of being a shareholder in and having control of or a connection with other companies or institutions.
-Investments recorded in this category shall be accounted for using the following methods which are contemplated for the purpose in the International Accounting Standards or the Standard Accounting Practices Generally Accepted in the United States of America (US-GAAP): - a.
+Article 125: Permanent Investments.
+The category of Permanent Investments covers the securities representing capital acquired by the bank for the purpose of being a shareholder and have control of other companies, or merely to be linked to them.
+The following methods, contemplated in the International Accounting Standards or in the United States Generally Accepted Accounting Principles (US-GAAP) are applied for the accounting Investments registered under this category:

+- a.
 Equity Accounting Method, or - b.
-Cost Method.
+Cost Method

-Article 13.- Investments in Trading Securities.
-The initial recording in the accounts shall be made at acquisition cost, including all expenses such as brokers' fees, duties and miscellaneous commissions.
+Article 136: Investments in Trading Securities.
+The initial accounting registry will be effected at the cost of acquisition, including all the expenses incurred in their acquisition.

-The book value of investments in securities which come within this category shall be updated daily to the fair value.

-Profits or losses arising from an investment in trading securities which arise out of the change in the fair value must be included in the net profit or loss for the period in which they arose.
+The accounting value of investments in securities considered in this category will be updated daily, at a reasonable value Profits or losses of an investment in trading securities that arise from the variation of the reasonable value, shall be included in the net profit or loss of the period in which they occurred.

-Article 14.- Investments in Securities Available for Sale.
-The initial recording in the accounts shall be made at acquisition cost, including all expenses such as brokers' fees, duties and miscellaneous commissions.
+Article 147: Investments in Securities Available for Sale.
+The initial accounting Registry will be effected at the cost of acquisition, including all the expenses involved in them.

-The updating of the book value of securities available for sale shall be recorded at the fair value at the end of each month.
+The updating of the accounting value of the securities available for sale shall be registered under the reasonable value, at the end of every month.

-Any profit or loss arising out of a change in the reasonable value of investments classified in this category must be:
+Any profit or loss resulting from a change in the reasonable value of the investments in classified securities under this category should be:

 - a.
-Included in the net profit or loss for the period in which they arose; or - b.
-Recorded directly against equity, with the information being shown in the statement of changes in net equity.
+Included in the net profit or loss of the period in which they occurred; or - b.
+Registered directly to net equity, stating this information in the statement of changes in the net equity.

-The Bank must choose one of the two accounting policies described above.
-This policy must be applied permanently to all investments in securities available for sale.
+The Bank must choose one of the two aforementioned accounting polices, and shall apply it permanently to all investments in securities available for sale.